Wildhoney/Switzerland/README.md

 > Note: We haven't handled rejections for the `Promise` for the sake of brevity &ndash; but you should!

 In the above example we're using the famous [Cheese and Mouse font](http://www.dafont.com/cheese-and-mouse.font) but it's also worth noting that we've created our own `font` middleware that yields a promise.
 Once the `Promise` has been resolved, we can be guaranteed that once we reach the CSS, the font has been loaded.
-Any semblance of FOUC by using the previous method is caused by latency of loading the stylesheet &ndash; resolving this problem requires hiding the component until we have the [`resolved` class on the `swiss-cheese` node](#applying-styles).
+Any semblance of FOUC by using the previous method is caused by latency of loading the stylesheet &ndash; resolving this problem requires hiding the component until we have the [`styled` class on the `swiss-cheese` node](#applying-styles).

 Curiously you could also opt to use [async functions](https://developers.google.com/web/fundamentals/getting-started/primers/async-functions) to handle your async logic instead of using explicitly using `Promise`.